Stalkero/lcloud-aws/README.md

 Also i've used `certbot --nginx` to create Let's Encrypt SSL Certificate

+## Last configuration
+I've noticed some port collisions between gitlab and jenkins so i edited `jenkins.service` file in `/usr/lib/systemd/system` to config `Environment="JENKINS_PORT=9999"` and restarted jenkins also i've change port in nginx config to `proxy_pass http://localhost:9999;`

+And restarted nginx

+`sudo systemctl restart nginx`

+and started gitlab

+`sudo gitlab-ctl start`

 Now i went to `https://gitlab.<given_domain>` and im wating for gitlab to start